poempelfox/foxtemp2024/README.md

 ## Status

-As of June 2024, a "Rev. 0" has been designed, targetting JLCPCB as the manufacturer (meaning it uses parts that that company had in stock in June 2024), and successfully produced there.
-And it actually worked well.
+In May/June 2024, a "Revision 0" has been designed, targetting JLCPCB as the manufacturer (meaning it uses parts that that company had in stock in June 2024), and successfully produced there.
+And it actually worked very well.
+There is no case-design for this revision.

+In August 2024, a "Revision 1" was designed.

 ## Hardware